-Honeymoon Island Trails is a 2.4 mile moderately trafficked loop trail located near Dunedin, FL that features beautiful wild flowers and is good for all skill levels.
+Honeymoon Island Trails is a 2.4 mile moderately trafficked loop trail located near Dunedin, Florida that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from November until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash